Review of the album Disorder of the Order by German Thrash Metal Band Holy Moses

 - Princess of Hell

 - Heaven vs. Hell

-Introduction to the Album and Significance of the title
+Introduction to the Album and Significance of the Title "Disorder of the Order"

 A Few Photos of Sabina Classen one of heavy metal's leading ladies

 The Song Deepetr and Final Thoughts About Disorder of the Order

 Deeper is a song that not only shows the band’s heaviness but Sabina shows us that her voice is a precursor to how it would be on the band’s 2005 album Strength Power Will Passion.
 This album is an album that may be forgotten by some fans because it lets them know that Holy Moses is back in full force!

 © 2016 Ara Vahanian